 “It makes perfect sense,” says Andrea Pattico, former head of talent at Moneysupermarket and now chief people officer at MVF, which in 2018 was recognised at the Employee Experience Awards for how it recruits new people.

 “We want people to ‘want’ to come to work, whether it’s by organising fun stuff like bake-offs, creating an annual ‘Learning Fest’ event or this year’s paid-for Ibiza weekend for staff, to showing them we have a specific plan for their personal development, such as introducing new management training.

 “We think perfect onboarding is showing staff that when they join, we’ve thought of everything they need and we’ll help them develop.”

-Read more about how design great onboarding processes to improve employee experience.
+Read more about how to design great onboarding processes that improve employee experience.